TomasKrusinskas/ClipboardHistory/README.md

 - Application requires system tray support
 - Clipboard monitoring works on all supported platforms
-- Data is saved in user's application data directory

-## License

-This project is provided as-is for educational and personal use.
+- Data is saved in user's application data directory This project is provided as-is for educational and personal use.

-## Contributing

-Feel free to submit issues, feature requests, or pull requests to improve the application.